 — No improvement is made in the two weeks following the First Warning.

-— By the end of the semester, the student fits one more of these criteria:
+— At any point of the semester, the student fits one more of these criteria:

 o Has missed 15% or more of classes